TJ Friedl Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is first in the league with a collective 9.6 strikeouts per nine innings.
+- The Marlins pitching staff ranks second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins have a 4.21 team ERA that ranks 15th among all league pitching staffs.
+- The Marlins have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.

-- Marlins pitchers combine to surrender 131 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- The Marlins rank 14th in baseball in home runs surrendered (131 total, 1.1 per game).

-- The lefty last pitched on Wednesday against the Philadelphia Phillies, when he tossed five innings, allowing three earned runs while giving up six hits.
+- In his last time out on Thursday against the Philadelphia Phillies, the right-hander tossed six innings, giving up four earned runs while surrendering five hits.

-- The 26-year-old has amassed an ERA of 4.14, with 9.9 strikeouts per nine innings, in 22 games this season.
-Opponents are batting .261 against him.
+- The 37-year-old has an ERA of 5.32, with 7.4 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .192 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.